 Why did the project move from City Park?

 When Parks and Recreation first set out with the City Loop project, our intent was to create a new, multi-generational activity and play area that would replace the existing Dustin Redd playground, which is in need of significant repair or replacement after nearly 20 years of use.
 In December of 2013, we committed to going through a thorough process to gather feedback and input from the City Park community.
 After attending our first stakeholder meeting it became clear that our goals for the project simply didn’t align with the needs and wants of the City Park community.
 As such, we dropped the City Loop project at City Park and began looking for other locations around Denver that not only met the criteria outlined in the question above, but also is in a community shares our vision for re-imagining play and promoting a healthy, active lifestyle.

 Very early estimates, based on the initial conceptual design, put the project at a total cost between approximately $5-7 million.
 The design is still conceptual and will be revised in response to the new park site and the interests of local residents.
 Until we have a final design it will be difficult to do anything more than estimate a total cost.
 The park will most likely be built in phases.
 Ultimately, the total funding for this project will come from a combination of capital funds allocated by the City along with additional funds from community partners and, potentially, private donors.

 When will it be built?

-The project is anticipated to be built in phases.
+The project will be built in phases.
 DPR is anticipating $2.5 million in capital funding for the project and will look to raise the remaining funds through grants and other donations.
-DPR expects construction to begin in 2016.
+DPR expects construction to begin in the late summer or early fall of 2016.
 Additional elements will be added in a future phase as funding becomes available.